svavs/codinfox-zola/README.md

 2. Changable sidebar locations (reverse it by changing the boolean value in `_config.scss`)
 3. Integration of FontAwesome, MathJax, Disqus and Google Analytics
 4. Support for multilingual sites
-4. and numerous improvements over original Lanyon
+5. Numerous improvements over original Lanyon
+6. Improvements over original Codinfox-Lanyon

 All the configuration variables and their meaning are inside: